dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.13.0 introduces a new, optional security feature: Coin Adapters can be in an unlocked or locked state.
-See https://dashed-slug.net/important-action-required-admins-version-2-13-0 for details.
+In version 2.13.1 a user can be redirected to a page that the admin selects, after clicking on a confirmation link.
+See https://www.dashed-slug.net/redirect-confirmation-link/

 == Donating ==